Sylvexia/personal_research/10-29 Personal Research.md

 	- There are 2 main cli tool in `onnx-mlir` project
 		- `onnx-mlir-opt`:
 			- For separating or testing the pass in the project.
-			- So far all our custom pass is tested here
+			- So far all our custom pass `--convert-arith-to-posit-func` is tested here.
 		- `onnx-mlir`:
 			- Main tool, for consuming the `.onnx` model and output the `.so` model.
+			- Our current goal is put our `--convert-arith-to-posit-func` to this and run without any issue.

 No issue:
 `./onnx-mlir-opt --convert-arith-to-posit-func='n-bits=8 es-val=0' /home/sylvex/onnx-mlir/src/Conversion/ArithToPositFunc/test_krnl.mlir`